sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 This description appears where the agent is referenced and allows you to search by agent description.

-1. In the `PI to OCS Agent Configuration Utility` window, click the pencil icon to the right of **Agent Service Account**.
+1. In the PI to OCS Agent Configuration Utility, click the pencil icon to the right of **Agent Service Account**.

    **Result:** The **PI to OCS Agent Settings** dialog box opens.